Azure Pipelines

 The above example creates three stages:

-• checkly-deploy: the last stage, that only runs on main is to deploy the checks to Checkly.
-Note that this stage only runs when the previous e2e-production job is successful.
+is to deploy the checks to Checkly.
+Note that this stage only runs when the previouse2e-production

 The output in the Azure Pipelines Stages tab will now look similar to this: